 Requesting a Test

 Visit a physician and ask for a type-specific blood test for herpes.
+You can even order a confidential STD test online.
 There are many herpes testing options but you are unlikely to have a false positive herpes test if you undergo one of the latest type-specific serological tests.
 A serological test for HSV can determine the difference between HSV-1 and HSV-2.
 The Western Blot is considered to be the most accurate; in fact the only 100% accurate herpes test out there, but the University of Washington is the only place that administers it.

 If you have only had a physical exam and are left wondering can herpes be misdiagnosed, it is in your best interest to schedule one of the tests outlined above.
 Never attempt to diagnose yourself.
 Rather, seek the advice of a health care professional if you have any doubts about your diagnosis.